 When partial nephrectomy or extracorporeal reconstruction is indicated, the kidney should usually be cooled with ice slush or limit ischemic time to less than 30 minutes.
 Mannitol may be useful to facilitate diuresis and as a free-radical scavenger.
-Intraoperative ultrasound provides the means to localize small lesions.
+Intraoperative ultrasonography provides the means to localize small lesions.

 Acute tubular necrosis can occur; renal cooling during partial nephrectomy may decrease the duration and severity of acute tubular necrosis following partial nephrectomy.
 However, the necessity of renal cooling during partial nephrectomy is increasingly controversial.
 In experienced centers, laparoscopic partial nephrectomy can be accomplished without renal surface cooling and without a significantly increased risk of acute tubular necrosis.
-However, the application of laparoscopic partial nephrectomy for the treatment of renal arteriovenous malformation (AVM) has not been well described.
+However, the application of laparoscopic partial nephrectomy to the treatment of renal AVM has not been well described.

-If the contralateral kidney is normal, renal function is usually normal postoperatively, although increased blood loss, longer duration of the operation, and reperfusion effects may rarely cause total renal impairment after partial nephrectomy.
+If the contralateral kidney is normal, renal function is usually normal postoperatively, though increased blood loss, longer duration of the operation, and reperfusion effects may rarely cause total renal impairment after partial nephrectomy.

 Complications after embolization include pharmacologic and technical factors.
 Contrast-induced nephropathy and allergic reactions may occur and can be serious.
 Further, the agent used for embolization may cause complications.
 The agent may migrate or be misdirected and thus cause damage to normal renal tissue or other organs.
-A recent case description noted coil and guidewire erosion into the colon.
+A case description noted coil and guide-wire erosion into the colon.
 Alcohol may cause transient headaches and mild intoxication.
 Recurrence or persistent fistulas are possible.
-Hematomas and pseudoaneurysm at the puncture site (usually femoral artery) are not uncommon, with clinical evidence of hematoma occurring in approximately 5% of patients.
+Hematomas and pseudoaneurysm at the puncture site (usually the femoral artery) are not uncommon, with clinical evidence of hematoma occurring in approximately 5% of patients.

 CT coronal reconstruction after intrarenal angiogram demonstrating 2 large renal artery aneurysms arising from the right renal artery division at the hilum, with an associated lower pole arteriovenous fistula.
 This was determined to be unreasonable for embolization or coiling.
 This patient was asymptomatic and was imaged after a trauma.